Tucson House Renovation

-Rather than demolish and recreate a new fireplace, the existing brickwork was repointed to eliminate the vertical elements, and then painted.
-Stainless steel cladding was afixed to the existing pilasters, creating an entirely new look to this focal area.
-A slab of granite "floats" in the firebox, holding a eco-flue burner.
+Rather than demolish and create a new fireplace, the existing brickwork was re-pointed to minimize the vertical elements, and then painted.
+Stainless steel cladding was afixed to the existing pilasters, creating an entirely new look to the fireplace.
+A slab of granite "floats" in the firebox, holding a eco-fuel burner.

 Photo by Robin Stancliff Photography.
 Colors drawn from the desert palette and new lighting blend with the warm wood tones of the existing ceiling and the new Kitchen cabinetry.

 The new Kitchen offers functionality as well as beauty.
 Contrasting materials and finishes blend to provide a warm and welcoming space.

 A mesquite countertop adds warmth to the Breakfast bar.